iy4vet/minecraft-server-discord-bot-python/README.md

 Do you want a Discord Bot to start and manage your Minecraft server?
 This program will help you do just that!

 ## Features
-This program can start your Minecraft server and shut it down when inactive.
-It also shuts it down if no players are online upon manual request.
-You can get server information, such as the server address and online players.
-It is also capable of getting a new server address if the old one breaks for whatever reason.
-It also has Discord-Minecraft chat integration with support for dedicated channels.
-It will sync the chat across all channels configured for the integration.
+This script can start your Minecraft server from a Discord command and will shut it down automatically when inactive!
+Users can get information about the server such as its address and online players.
+If the address changes, users can request a new address and the bot will get one automatically!
+It can also integrate your Discord and Minecraft servers' chats!
+For the server host, this program works entirely using vanilla methods, meaning you don't have to add any mods to your Minecraft server!

 ## Commands
 ### There are 6 commands that can be used by anyone: